How to complete the FAFSA

 How to apply

-The FAFSA form should be filled out at studentaid.gov or through the myStudentAid app in the Apple App Store (iOS) or Google Play (Android).
-For 2024-25, you are able to complete the form beginning January 1, 2024.
+The FAFSA form should be filled out at studentaid.gov.
+For 2025-26, you are able to complete the form beginning January 1, 2025.
 You, and any contributor whose information will be required on the FAFSA (the student's spouse, a biological or adoptive parent, or the parent's spouse), should create an FSA ID at studentaid.gov/fsa-id/sign-in/landing.
 Your FSA ID is used as your electronic signature for the FAFSA.
 You do not need to wait until January 1st to apply for your FSA ID.

 Can I see the questions that will be asked prior to filling out the FAFSA?